How to Find the Right Internship With Strategic Planning

-Prospecting for the Right Internship
+Prospecting for Internships

 - By identifying companies that don't actually advertise their internships, you will avoid competing with thousands of other applicants who also found the internship listing online.

-- By contacting a company directly, you will often get an opportunity to help create the type of experience you are seeking and may be allowed to have some input into what the internship involves.
+- When contacting a company directly, you will often get an opportunity to help create the type of experience you are seeking and may be allowed to have some input into what the internship involves.

 For students from smaller cities and towns, prospecting is often the only way to find potential internships.
 It’s important to follow some simple strategies in order to increase your chances of landing the internships of your dreams.
 Of course, the career field or industry you are pursuing will largely determine if paid internships are available.